CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 22.3.2.sec=keep at the disposal of the competent authorities and national authorities or bodies referred to in Article 74(10), for a period of 10 years after the high-{_risk} {_AI_system} has been placed on the market or put into service, the contact details of the {_provider} that appointed the {_authorised_representative}, a copy of the EU declaration of conformity referred to in Article 47, the technical documentation and, if applicable, the certificate issued by the {_notified_body};

-22.3.3.sec=provide a competent authority, upon a reasoned request, with all the information and documentation, including that referred to in point (b) of this subparagraph, necessary to demonstrate the conformity of a high-{_risk} {_AI_system} with the requirements set out in Section {Chapter.3.Section.2.Xnum}, including access to the logs, as referred to in Article 12(1), automatically generated by the high-{_risk} {_AI_system}, to the extent such logs are under the control of the {_provider};
+22.3.3.sec=provide a competent authority, upon a reasoned request, with all the information and documentation, including that referred to in point (b) of this subparagraph, necessary to demonstrate the conformity of a high-{_risk} {_AI_system} with the requirements set out in Section {Chapter.III.Section.2.Xnum}, including access to the logs, as referred to in Article 12(1), automatically generated by the high-{_risk} {_AI_system}, to the extent such logs are under the control of the {_provider};

 22.3.4.sec=cooperate with competent authorities, upon a reasoned request, in any action the latter take in relation to the high-{_risk} {_AI_system}, in particular to reduce and mitigate the {_risks} posed by the high-{_risk} {_AI_system};

-22.3.5.sec=where applicable, comply with the registration obligations referred to in Article {Article.49.Xnum}(1), or, if the registration is carried out by the {_provider} itself, ensure that the information referred to in point 3 of Section A of Annex VIII is correct.
+22.3.5.sec=where applicable, comply with the registration obligations referred to in Article {Article.49.Xnum}(1), or, if the registration is carried out by the {_provider} itself, ensure that the information referred to in point 3 of Section A of Annex {Annex.VIII.Xnum} is correct.

 22.3.00.sec=The mandate shall empower the {_authorised_representative} to be addressed, in addition to or instead of the {_provider}, by the competent authorities, on all issues related to ensuring compliance with this Regulation.